ethanmckean/The-WiLi-Watch-mhacks24/README.md

-# Project for MHacsk 24
+# Project for MHacks 24
-See the devpost [here](https://devpost.com/software/wili-watch)
+See the devpost [here](https://devpost.com/software/wili-watch) Project is pending a rewrite - code was written in a weekend with 3 hours of sleep shared among the team (:

 ## errors
 Mostly a note during development.
 We ran into issues with opening weather/gcal.
 This fixed that issue.